What is Yoga Therapy?

 How much is a session?

-$100 per session at least, if the client is within 10 miles from Huntington Beach.
-If the client is farther, rates may increase due to travel time.
+$100 per session.
+Currently, sessions are held on Zoom, and recordings of the sessions are provided to the client.
 The first session might be longer than an hour, and subsequent sessions are 60 minutes.
-Enrolled students may receive a discounted rate.
-Please contact Ashley McKeachie for more information.
+Please contact Ashley McKeachie for more information at 714-866-7666.